wendeT/wendet.github.io/_pages/publications.md

 ---

 ### 2025 ###
-* "The geometry of LRL in Multililingual Language Models" - (working draft, not yet submitted)
+* "The Geometry of Under-Resourced Languages in Multilingual Language Models" - (working draft)
-* "Do small multilingual model transfer better than lanrge models " - (working draft, not yet submitted)
+* "Does Model Size Matter?
+A Study of Cross-Lingual Transfer in Multilingual Language Models " - (working draft, not yet submitted)

 * "FiRC-NLP at SemEval-2025 Task 11: To Prompt or to Fine-Tune?
 Approaches for Multilingual Emotion Classification."